Taylor-Couette Flow Using Nitsche Immersed Boundary#

 Simulation Control and Mesh Refinement#

-As stated above, this problem can either be solved using a uniform mesh refinement or using an adaptative mesh refinement
+As stated above, this problem can either be solved using a uniform mesh refinement or using an adaptive mesh refinement

 Uniform Mesh Refinement#